 See Item 6.E. above.
 Armistice Capital acquired all of its shares in the Company during 2022.
-Prevail acquired all of its shares in the Company during 2020.
-The voting rights of both Armistice Capital and Prevail to the securities held by each are the same as those that apply to any other securityholder of similar securities.
+The voting rights of Armistice Capital to the securities held by each are the same as those that apply to any other securityholder of similar securities.